Kannect vs Eventbrite

 | Public discovery | ||

-| Cost per paid ticket | About 10 to 14% all-in | 2% platform fee plus Stripe |
+| Cost per paid ticket | 3.7% + $1.79/ticket + 2.9% processing | 2% platform fee plus Stripe |

 | Owned by | Bending Spoons | Independent and founder-run |